-Failure to install the correct size restrictor or in the correct position will lead to improper oil levels in the compressor.
-This could result in a compressor failure due to low oil level.
+Failure to follow instruction below could result in compressor failure due to low oil level.
+Install correct size restrictor in the correct position to avoid improper oil levels in the compressor.

-4. It will be necessary to use an oil catch pan under the oil equalizer connection to catch the oil when the connection is loosened and removed.
+It will be necessary to use an oil catch pan under the oil equalizer connection to catch the oil when the connection is loosened and removed.

 Figure 9.
+Restrictor label example